 Houghton Mifflin Harcourt Go Math was written to develop and create mathematical thinkers to support the shifts of the Common Core State Standards and the Smarter Balanced Assessment.

 Go Math is the only program where students…

 Project Based Learning is an instructional approach built upon authentic learning activities that engage student interest and motivation.
 Students go through an extended process of inquiry in a response to a complex question, problem, or challenge.
-These rigorous projects generally reflect the types of learning and work people do in the everyday world outside the classroom while holding students accountable for their learning while teaching them 21st century skills (Waimalu’s Comprehensive Needs Assessment, 2012).
+These rigorous projects generally reflect the types of learning and work people do in the everyday world outside the classroom while holding students accountable for their learning while teaching them 21st century skills.
+Every grade level has a signature project.
+(Waimalu’s Comprehensive Needs Assessment, 2012)

 8 Essential Elements of PBL